Killer29018/Concat/readme.md

 A language that could be considered similar to Forth or [Porth](https://gitlab.com/tsoding/porth)

 ### Future Features
-- [x] Save the intermediary Opcode to a binary format to speed up compilation (Preferred over ASM)
-- [ ] Possibly Write ASM code to compile the language ()
 - [ ] Variables, Constants and continuous Memory access
 - [ ] Functions

 ### Currently being added
 ```
-+! -! *! /! for writing directly to the pointer
 ```

 ## Current Instructions